The Role of Explainability in Assuring Safety of Machine Learning in Healthcare: The Role of Explainability in Safety Assurance

-\subsection{Model Verification and Validation}
+\subsubsection{Model Verification and Validation}

-The final phase in the development process is model V\&V. We believe that explainability has a general role in validation but could also have a role in verification if there are specific explainability requirements to verify.
+The final phase in the development process is model V\&V. We believe that explainability has a particular role in validation, but could also have a role in verification if there are specific explainability requirements to verify.
 However, such explainability requirements need to be defined in a specific situation, therefore our focus here is on validation.
 We derived three distinct objectives, reconciling approaches proposed by the FDA \cite{us2019proposed} and the IMDRF \cite{imdrf2017software}, which reflect key criteria for use of ML models in healthcare, although we note that explanations cannot guarantee that all these criteria are met \cite{markus2020role}.

-First is performance, which can be measured using standard ML practices, e.g. evaluation of the proportion of false positives and false negatives, or the AUC-ROC.
-This is necessary but not sufficient to assure safety of ML, see \cite{mcdermid2021philtransa}.
+First is \textit{performance}, which can be measured using standard ML practices, e.g. evaluation of the proportion of false positives and false negatives, or the AUC-ROC.
+This is necessary but not sufficient to assure safety of ML.

-The second objective is analytical or technical validation, showing that the software for the ML models is correctly constructed, and that it is accurate and reliable.
-Further, the ML models produce repeatable results, giving the same predictions from the same inputs.
+The second objective is \textit{analytical} or \textit{technical validation}, showing that the software for the ML models is correctly constructed, and that it is accurate and reliable.
+Further, the ML model implementations produce repeatable results, giving the same predictions from the same inputs.
 This objective can be met by employing established safety-critical software development practices including formal specifications, traceability from specification to implementation, use of test coverage criteria and static code analysis methods \cite{McDermid2020SafetyOA}.
-We do not see a role for explainable AI methods for this aspect of validation.
+We do not see a role for XAI methods for this aspect of validation.

-Third is clinical validation which measures the ability of the system to generate a clinically meaningful output associated with the intended use of the system in its operational environment.
-Here we define two specific sub-objectives where we believe explainable AI methods have a role in supporting clinical validation: \begin{itemize} \item Clinical association -- demonstrate that the association between the system output and the targeted clinical condition in the intended population is supported by evidence; \item Robustness -- demonstrate the ability to distinguish the different classes of intended condition or recommended treatment without over-reliance on a specific input feature. \end{itemize}
+Third is \textit{clinical validation} which measures the ability of the system to generate a clinically meaningful output for its intended use in its operational environment.
+Here we define two specific sub-objectives where we believe XAI methods have a role in supporting clinical validation: \begin{itemize} \item \textbf{Clinical association} -- demonstrate that the association between the system output and the targeted clinical condition in the intended population is supported by evidence; \item \textbf{Robustness} -- demonstrate the ability to distinguish the different classes of intended condition or recommended treatment without over-reliance on a specific input feature. \end{itemize}